England

 Over the decades, the measurements and data that were collected included crop yields, crop grain and straw samples for chemical analyses, soil samples for chemical analyses, and meteorological data.

 Food security is highly dependent on crop yield and sustainability, which are affected by soil fertility (Johnston and Poulton 2018).
-While this experiment was set up to look at how nutrients affected crops, key historical developments led to results that bought the focus on soil fertility and therefore sustainability.
-A good example of this is when Lawes discovered that inorganic fertilisers (with the right amount of nitrogen) gave the same yield as 35t ha-1 of farmyard manure (FYM).
-He subsequently realised that farmers would not have enough FYM to apply to the field, and therefore, fertilisers were sufficient to maintain crop production.
-However, stable isotope analysis (Johnston and Poulton, 2018) revealed that ~25% of the nitrogen from fertiliser is lost by leaching or denitrification, which is currently an environmental issue.
+While this experiment was set up to look at which nutrients were the most important, key historical developments led to results that brought the focus on soil quality and sustainability.
+A good example of this is when Lawes discovered that inorganic fertilisers (with the right amount of nitrogen) gave the same yield as 35t/ha of farmyard manure (FYM).
+He knew that farmers would not have enough FYM to apply to every crop on every field and therefore showed that chemical fertilisers were acceptable substitutes to maintain crop production.

-Figure 2 illustrates how Broadbalk’s key developments such as herbicide application and weed management have affected crop yield, which led to widespread adoption.
-The suggestion that farmers rotate crops is based on results that wheat grown in rotation after a 2- year break have larger yields than if grown continuously.
-Crop rotation is also known to be environmentally sustainable.
+Figure 2 illustrates how Broadbalk’s key developments such as plant breeding, fertiliser use, herbicide application and weed management have affected crop yield, which led to their widespread adoption.

 Increased fertiliser use and a change in the crop cultivar has exacerbated the threat of weeds today

 While weeds pose a threat to crop productivity, the usefulness of chemicals is decreasing as weeds develop herbicide resistance.
-Herbicides were introduced to Broadbalk in 1968, but one strip: (Section 8, Figure 1) had no application.
-This provided a unique opportunity to compare how different the crop yields were between plots that had herbicide applied and those which did not (Section 8).
+Herbicides were introduced to Broadbalk in 1968, but one strip (Section 8, Figure 1) has never received herbicide.
+This provides a unique opportunity to study seven nationally rare or uncommon arable ‘weed’ species (Moss et al 2017) and to compare how different the crop yields were between plots that had herbicide applied and those which did not (Section 8).

-Even though changes in crop management and the environment can affect weeds, the question that Storkey et al (2021) asked was: To what extent has crop yield changed due to factors other than the herbicide application?
-By looking at spatial and temporal trends in the crop yields across the strips, they found that it was a combination of increased nitrogen fertiliser, and a change in crop cultivar (short straw was grown from 1968) that showed the biggest difference in crop yields between the strips that had herbicide applied, and Section 8.
+Changes in crop management and the environment can also affect weeds, so Storkey et al (2021) studied to what extent crop yield changed due to factors other than the herbicide application.
+By looking at spatial and temporal trends in the crop yields across the treatments, they found that a combination of increased nitrogen fertiliser and a change in crop cultivar (short strawed varieties from 1968) showed the biggest difference in crop yields between the strips that had herbicide applied, and Section 8.

-Moreover, as an increasing amount of nitrogen fertiliser is added, this changes the weed composition; species become less diverse, dominated by nitrogen-loving species, and more competitive.
-In effect, the weeds become more of a threat, and Storkey et al (2021) suggest altering the sowing date to decrease weed pressure and reduce weed competitiveness.
+Increasing amounts of nitrogen fertiliser also change weed composition; species become less diverse, dominated by nitrogen-loving species, and the more competitive.
+In effect, the weeds become more of a threat, although changing sowing date can decrease weed pressure and weed competitiveness.

-Therefore, by using the right amount of organic matter input, nutrient use efficiency can be achieved and less N₂O can be emitted.
+Therefore, by using the right amount of manure or other forms of organic matter, nutrient use efficiency can be improved and climate change mitigated.

 Tel: +44 (0) 1582 938 482